 contains the text "Sweden".
 If you change it to "France"

-and click elsewhere in the window, \Country
+and click elsewhere in the window, \Country is assigned

-.
+France.
 This control sequence may then be used elsewhere in

 the document.